 A DWI/DUI arrest in Camden County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
 Act fast to hire a Camden County, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte now at (314) 900-HELP or reach out online for a free case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Camden County, MO.
+Call Combs Waterkotte today at (314) 900-HELP or reach out online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Camden County, MO.